Construction of gravitational instantons with non-maximal volume growth via codimension-1 collapse: Global properties of

-Before we finish this paper, we study the topology of our constructed \hk manifold and we compare the number of parameters in our construction to the dimension of the respective moduli spaces. \\
+Before we finish this paper, we study the topology of our constructed \hk manifold and we compare the number of parameters in our construction to the dimension of the respective moduli spaces.
+By this we prove the remaining Propositions and Theorems stated in Section \ref{sec:results}.